mdheisser/Three-React-Template/README.md

 - Support of URL args to preset a demo
 - Load and display of 3d model (Model Loader)

+With time demos may become more interesting but this isn't the main purpose of this project

 # Source code organization and folder structure:

-This is mostly a suggestion of architecture and is subject to future evolution
+This is mostly a suggestion of architecture subject to future evolution.

 Source files can be categorized into:
 - non component ( TS files): unrelated to react/R3F (so no access to ThreeJS instance).